Kajotte-studio/Python-datetime/README.md

 * **Safety Check:** Scans dependencies for known vulnerabilities.
 * **Security Auditor (Bandit):** Analyzes source code for common security issues.

+### Core Security Architecture
+This repository is protected and audited by the industry-standard security suite to ensure a safe learning environment for the community.

+* **GitHub CodeQL (Semantic Analysis):** We use the world’s most advanced semantic analysis engine to scan our codebase.
+CodeQL treats code as data, allowing us to find and fix complex security vulnerabilities and logical errors before they ever reach the main branch.
+* **Dependabot (Supply Chain Security):** To prevent "supply chain attacks," Dependabot constantly monitors all our dependencies.
+It automatically identifies outdated or vulnerable libraries and generates pull requests to keep our environment hardened and up-to-date.
+* **Advanced Security Reporting:** We have enabled Private Vulnerability Reporting, allowing security researchers to communicate with us discreetly.
+This ensures that any potential issues are handled professionally and securely, protecting all users of the Kajotte Studio ecosystem.

 ---

 ### 🛠️ What is inside?